jublslee/multiFidelityNN/README.md

 ## Part 2: Datasets

-source (download link and associated paper(s) offering the dataset(s)) differences between the train and validation subsets, which you think are important from your project point of view number of distinct objects/subjects represented in the data, number of samples per object/subject (if applies) brief characterization of samples: resolution, sensors used, ambient conditions, sampling frequency for audio, etc. (whichever applies) attach a few data samples (if possible) to your report to illustrate what type of data goes to each subset.

-For our simple example case, explained as above from step (c), we approximate a one-dimensional function based on data from high and low fidelities where function is continuous and both level of fidelity generator functions are linearly correlated.
+For our simple example case [1], explained as above from step (c), we approximate a one-dimensional function based on data from high and low fidelities where function is continuous and both level of fidelity generator functions are linearly correlated.
 Each level of fidelities are generated from the following functions: <br>
 $y_L(x) = A(6x-2)^2sin(12x-4) + B(x-0.5) + C, x \in [0,1]$ <br>
 $y_H(x) = (6x-2)^2sin(12x-4)$ <br>
 where y_L(x) generates low-fidelity data, and y_H(x) generates high-fidelity data (true function).
 In addition, we let A = 0.5, B = 10, and C = -5.
-Note that the training data at the low- and high-fidelity level are respectively $x_L = $ {0, 0.1, 0.2, 0.3, 0.4, 0.5, 0.6, 0.7, 0.8, 0.9, 1} and $x_H = $ {0, 0.4, 0.6, 1}. <br>
+Note that the training data at the low- and high-fidelity level are respectively $x_{L}$ = {0, 0.1, 0.2, 0.3, 0.4, 0.5, 0.6, 0.7, 0.8, 0.9, 1} and $x_{H}$ = {0, 0.4, 0.6, 1}. <br>
 We test our neural network's functional by first using only the high-fidelity data generated from $y_H(x)$ and comparing it with the one feeding low-fidelity data generated from $y_L(x)$ to ensure that our neural network successfully predicts the true function when multi-fidelity data are fed.
 Note that when only using high-fidelity data, we only will need to keeps the layers of the network where high-fidelity data are processed.

 In addition, we test if the model can capture complex nonlinear correlations between low and high fidelity generator functions.
 The corresponding functions are the following:<br>
 $y_L(x) = sin(8\pi x), x \in [0,1]$ <br>
 $y_H(x) = (x-\sqrt{2})y_L^2$ <br>
+where we plan to employ uniformly distributed 51 points to generate low fidelity data and 12 data points to generate high fidelity data as the training data.

+Note that if our neural network successfully works on the two simple example cases in a short amount of time, we plan to test functionality through inverse PDE problems with nonlinearities (IF we are ahead of time).

 As per the project design description, our initial proposal of the neural network architecture includes layers